apalhinha/workout/content/exercises/auto/h/heel-taps.md

 ---
-date: 2021-03-16T12:01:26+01:00
 draft: false
 title: "Heel taps"
 url: "/exercises/heel-taps-workout-exercise"
 eid: "heel-tap"
-description: "How-to, correct form, instructions and hints to perform Heel taps.
-Similar exercises and video demo"
+description: "How-to perform the 'Heel taps' movement, correct form, instructions and hints.
+Similar exercises, body parts activated, notes, tips and video demonstration"
 intro: ["The exercise is very simple and can easily be done at home in a carpet.
 A few reps are accessible to any one, while longer reps make the exercise very effective on the abs and obliques."]
 steps: ["Lay on your back.
 Bent your knees, feet flat on the floor near the glutes.", "Lift your shoulders off the ground and touch the right heel with the right hand.", "This is one repetition.", "Keeping the shoulders off the ground, touch the left heel with the left hand.", "This is the second repetition."]
 hints: ["Keep your head in neutral position, not the chin in the chest."]